-- Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability.
+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
 The medical school is engaged in efforts to increase food and beverage sustainability.

-- There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-1 The medical school is not engaged in efforts to increase food and beverage sustainability.
-0 There are no sustainability guidelines for food and beverages. - 8.
-Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
-Yes, the medical school has adequate sustainability requirements for supply procurement and is 3 engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-2 The medical school is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase food and beverage sustainability.
+0 There are no sustainability guidelines for food and b There are no sustainability guidelines for food and beverages.

+8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?

+3 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+2 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is engaged in efforts to increase sustainability of procurement.
+1 There are sustainability guidelines for supply procurement, but they are insufficient or optional.
 The medical school is not engaged in efforts to increase sustainability of procurement.
 0 There are no sustainability guidelines for supply procurement.

-The medical school doesn't deal with the supply procurement, instead it is the hospitals.
+• The medical school doesn't deal with the supply procurement, instead it is the hospitals.

-- 9. Are there sustainability requirements or guidelines for events hosted at the medical school?
+9. Are there sustainability requirements or guidelines for events hosted at the medical school?
 2 Every event hosted at the medical school must abide by sustainability criteria.
-The medical school strongly recommends or incentivizes sustainability measures, but they are 1 not required.
-There are no sustainability guidelines for medical school events. - 10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-Yes, the medical school has programs and initiatives to assist with making lab spaces more 2 environmentally sustainable.
-There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
-There are no efforts at the medical school to make lab spaces more sustainable.
+1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
+0 There are no sustainability guidelines for medical school events.

+10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+0 There are no efforts at the medical school to make lab spaces more sustainable.
 Score explanation:

-• Lab green champion network.(Source)
+Lab green champion network.(Source)

-1 The institution is entirely divested from fossil fuels and has made a commitment to reinvest 4 divested funds into renewable energy companies or renewable energy campus initiatives.
+11. Does your institution's endowment portfolio investments include fossil-fuel companies?
+4 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
 3 No, the institution is entirely divested from fossil fuels.
 2 The institution has partially divested from fossil-fuel companies.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+Score explanation: Bristol University has divested from fossil fuels (Source)